OpenCloning/OpenCloning_landing_page/content/_index.md

 ---
 ####################### Banner #########################
 banner:
-  title : "The shiny title"
+  title : "OpenCloneKit"
-  content : "A suite of integrated Open Source projects to plan and document your next cloning project"
+  content : "A suite of integrated Open Source tools to plan and document your next cloning project"

 ##################### Feature ##########################
 feature: